todayispotato/pygrunn.org/content/speakers/hugo-buddelmeijer.rst

 :name: Hugo Buddelmeijer
 :image: hugo_buddelmeijer.jpg

-Data scientist at the Kapteyn Astronomical Institute of the University of Groningen.
+Hugo Buddelmeijer is a data scientist at the Kapteyn Astronomical Institute of the University of Groningen, where English is only the second language, Python being the first.
+Functional language as a hobby, because much of what he uses Python for, comes more naturally in functional languages.